A Beautiful Little Town in Panama Called Torio

 I have been to Torio many times.
 Each time I go for a visit, I stay longer.
 One of these times, I will head back not only for another vacation but permanently.

 My sister and her husband have a fantastic Airbnb I stay in (I highly recommend it).
 Katie (my sister) and Scot take care of me and show me a great time each and every time I go.
-We’ll get to Torio in a minute, but first, let’s find out how to get there.
+We’ll get deeper into what makes Torio so awesome in a minute, but first, let’s find out how to get there.

 When flying in, we have to land in Panama City.
 It is by far the biggest city in Panama and the central place to fly internationally.